What Makes a Soulmate?

 Trust and navigating challenges

-Knowing and accepting the other are common descriptors of soulmate relationships, yet these are aspects of other committed relationships as well.
+Knowing and accepting the other are common descriptors of soulmate relationships, yet these are aspects of other committed relationships.
 Trust between two people at the beginning of a relationship enables the kind of sharing that can create a soulmate: “The depth of an intimate relationship is dependent upon the ability and the desire of each person to expose the inmost self to the other, as well as the ability and the desire to discern, interact with, and accept that which is exposed” (Kelly, 1996; p.
 74).
 But perhaps above all else is the capacity to trust the soulmate relationship and maintain its intensity by successfully navigating through the moments when positive feelings are disrupted.

 Acevedo, B. & Aron, A. (2009).
 Does a Long-Term Relationship Kill Romantic Love?
 Review of General Psychology.
 13, 59–65.